-Monday-Thursday 9 a.m.-8 p.m.
-Friday 9 a.m.-5 p.m.
-Saturday and Sunday 10 a.m.-2 p.m.
+Monday-Thursday9 a.m.-8 p.m.Friday9 a.m.-5 p.m.Saturday and Sunday10 a.m.-2 p.m.

 The Health Service is a nationally accredited, primary health-care center, which is open seven days a week during the regular semester.
-It is staffed by full-time nurse-practitioners.
-Part-time board-certified physicians are also available on-site during the week.
-Please call ahead for an appointment with either a nurse practitioner or a physician.
+It is staffed by full-time nursepractitioners.
+Part-time boardcertified physicians are also available on-site during the week.